 When To See A Doctor About Anxiety Nausea

 If you've been vomiting consistently for 24 hours, if you're getting anxiety nausea regularly enough that it's disrupting your life, or if it seems like it just won't go away it's time to see someone.
-Vomiting itself is a serious symptom so you want to go in if that's often happening too because it can lead to damage to your esophagus if it's not treated.
+Vomiting itself is a serious symptom so you want to go to a doctor if that's often happening too because it can lead to damage of your esophagus if it's not treated.

 Your doctor will likely do two things - prescribe you something for your anxiety and something for your nausea.
 There's a variety of different drugs you're likely to get, but it's a good idea to check any interactions double.
-For example, Prochlorperazine is actually linked with causing severe anxiety despite being an anti-nausea medication so you might end up feeling even more anxious even if you're not feeling nauseous anymore.
-The most common medications for anxiety are Valium and Xanax.
-These will bring your anxiety levels down and are usually prescribed first before your doctor will give you anti-nausea medicine because they may be enough on their own to stop the symptom from coming back.
+For example, Prochlorperazine is linked with causing severe anxiety despite being an anti-nausea medication so you might end up feeling even more anxious even if you're not feeling nauseous anymore.

 Will My Anxiety Nausea Go Away?